 Power electronics is one of the more recent additions to the branches of electrical engineering.
-In its simplest terms, the field relates to changing electrical energy into various forms.
+In simple terms, the field relates to changing electrical energy into various forms.

 Power electronics has influenced everyone’s day-to-day life.
-This field, utilizing converters, makes electrical energy usable.
+This field, utilizing converters and capacitors, makes electrical energy usable.
 So any electrical power you see is likely thanks to advancements in power electronics.

 Learning this important skill on your own can be a little challenging.
 To get started learning about this interesting subject, we’re here to help.
 Our guide below will answer all your questions and get you on the right path to work in power electronics.